Big Brother 4 (American season): Summary

-Following Jack's eviction, HouseGuest competed in the "Disappearing Act" Head of Household competition, which Jun won.
+Following Jack's eviction, HouseGuests competed in the "Disappearing Act" Head of Household competition, which Jun won.
 Jun, as HoH, won a special trip outside of the Big Brother House to attend the 20th Annual MTV Video Music Awards.
-Her disappearance (as she entered the Diary Room and never returned) played a part in the veto Competition, as the HouseGuests had to guess where Jun was.
-Jun returned, and nominated Jee, her ex-boyfriend, and Alison.
-However, Alison won the veto, and used it on herself, forcing Jun to put Robert in her place.
-Despite Robert being a replacement for Alison, Jee was unanimously evicted, making him the fifth member of the Jury of Seven.
+Her disappearance (as she entered the Diary Room and never returned) played a part in the Veto competition, as the HouseGuests had to guess where Jun was.
+Jun returned and nominated Jee and Alison.
+However, Alison won the Veto and used it on herself, forcing Jun to put Robert in her place.
+Despite Robert being a replacement for Alison, Jee was unanimously evicted.

 Following Jee's eviction, Robert won the "Dearly Departed" Head of Household competition.
 The following day, everyone earned food during the "Mexotic Dinner" food competition.
 Robert chose to nominate Alison and Jun for eviction.
 The following day, Alison won the Diamond Power of Veto, which was the final Veto competition of the season.
-With the Diamond PoV, Alison removed herself from the block, and Erika was named her replacement.
-Alison then cast the sole vote against Erika on Day 68, making her the sixth member of the Jury of Seven.
-The final Head of Household competition was in three parts.
+Alison removed herself from the block and Erika was named as her replacement.
+Alison then cast the sole vote against Erika on Day 68.
+The final Head of Household competition occurred in three parts.
 Alison won the first round, the endurance "On the House" competition.
 In the second part, Jun beat Robert in the "Unexpected Relations" competition, a challenge based on events that had taken place in the house.
 Alison and Jun then faced off in the Final Round of the HoH.
 After eight questions based on their ex-boyfriends Jee and Justin, the women were tied on four correct answers apiece.
 The tiebreaker question was "How many days did you date your ex for?", to which Alison answered zero days and Jun answered one million.
-Therefore, Alison emerged as the final Head of Household for the season and chose to evict Robert from the house.
-On Day 82, Jun was crowned the winner of Big Brother 4 in a six to one vote, with Alison only receiving the vote of Nathan.
+Therefore, Alison emerged as the final Head of Household for the season and chose to evict Robert.
+On Day 82, Jun was crowned the winner of Big Brother 4 in a six-to-one vote, with Alison only receiving the vote of Nathan.